budach/pysster/docs/Model.md

 # Class Model - Documentation

 The Model class represents a convolutional neural network and provides functions for network training and visualization of learned features (sequence/structure motifs).
 The basic architecture of the network consists of a variable number of convolutional and max pooling layers followed by a variable number of dense layers.
 These layers are interspersed by dropout layers after the input layer and after every max pooling and dense layer.
+Network weights in all layers are regularized using a max norm constraint.
+Early stopping is implemented with respect to the loss on the validation data.

  The network uses the Adam optimizer.
 In case of a single-label classification a softmax activation is used for the output layer together with a categorical crossentropy loss.
 In case of a multi-label classification a sigmoid activation and a binary crossentropy loss is used.
+All other layers use ReLU activations.

  The network can be tuned using the following hyperparameters which can be provided through the 'params' parameter of the \_\_init\_\_ function: